marlonbarcarol/agentic-ai-rag-bookshop-poc/README.md

-# 📚 AI-Powered Bookshop System
+# 📚 PoC for AI Chat Bookshop System

 This is a simple bookshop system powered by **Spring AI** and enhanced with **Retrieval Augmented Generation (RAG)**.
 It provides an intelligent chat interface that allows users to interact with the system naturally — just like speaking with a human assistant.